 - agreeing clear protocols between all responsible parties

-Working with under 10s online
+Working with under 10s online or by phone

 Working with younger children adds further dimensions to assessment and therapeutic contracting and can be considered a specialist area.

 Therapists working within an organisation will be supported by appropriate guidelines, protocols and clinical supervision.
-However, therapists in private practice or within school settings who do not have appropriate training and experience are likely to find that working online with younger children poses further challenges and complexities for both themselves and the young client.
+However, therapists in private practice or within school settings who do not have appropriate training and experience are likely to find that working online or by phone with younger children poses further challenges and complexities for both themselves and the young client.

 For instance, the family dynamic and possible presence of family members will bring additional therapeutic needs and considerations compared to therapy provided within a school setting.
-The possibility of online disinhibition is also likely to pose further unexpected challenges.
+The possibility of online or phone disinhibition is also likely to pose further unexpected challenges.

 There are additional considerations for consent and confidentiality, including: